 - anti-malware services.

-DaaS is supplied by Datacom, NTT Ltd, Fujitsu and Telecom.
+DaaS is supplied by Datacom, NTT Ltd, Fujitsu and Spark.
 Each vendor provides DaaS based on different technologies.
 See supplier information for further information.

 The service is designed to be integrated with an agency’s existing IT infrastructure, and can be incorporated within an agency’s existing service model.

 - Mobile workforce — application and desktop virtualisation supports “anywhere, anytime, any device” desktop computing.

 - Meets business and user demand for new devices and applications — standardises the process of delivering applications so your agency can more easily test new desktop applications and devices.